 Copy editing (which some people call ‘proofreading’) means correcting the spelling, punctuation and occasional grammatical errors remaining in the document so that the manuscript is ready for the graphic design stage.

-Copy editing includes ensuring the following are correct: the inside pages text, the cover text; captions, footnotes and/or endnotes; and the ‘extras’ such as introduction, preface, half-page information and appendices.
+Copy editing a manuscript includes ensuring the following are correct: the inside pages text, the cover text; captions, footnotes and/or endnotes; and the ‘extras’ such as introduction, preface, half-page information and appendices.

 For more information go to: Copy editing explained.